Nigerian banks should partner states to address power problem – Wigwe -

 Wigwe said this on Wednesday at the 13th Annual Banking and Finance Conference of the Chartered Institute of Bankers of Nigeria, at which there was a hybrid of both physical and virtual attendance.

-He said that Nigeria must address the power problem to achieve its growth potential and employment generation.
+He said Nigeria must address the power problem to achieve its growth potential and employment generation.

 Wigwe also tasked the Federal Government on relevant policies that would enable businesses to thrive.